zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 //
 // @public
-export function parseFloatWithScale(payload: Buffer, allowEmpty: true): {
+export function parseFloatWithScale(payload: Uint8Array, allowEmpty: true): {
     value?: number;
     scale?: number;
     bytesRead: number;